sagitaninta/MSc_Project/Obtaining genotype posterior probabilities.md

 ### Step 2: Implement the equation in Python to get posterior probabilities

 Now we have a heterozygosity estmate to use as a prior in our equation, we can implement it in python with a .glf file as input.
-Below is a breakdown of the script used (full script found here).
+Below is a breakdown of the script used (full script found here) and the command line argument used to run it.

 1. Import modules needed (time not essential):
 ```python